On Sale Now!

 100% of your purchase benefits the protection of the last remaining Mountain Gorillas in the Democratic Republic of Congo.

-This award winning honey can be purchased at the following places:
+This award winning honey can be purchased for $8 per bottle at the following places:

 - Three Sisters in Willow Glen, 1393 Lincoln Ave., San Jose (while supplies last)

 - Explore & More Store in Happy Hollow Park & Zoo during park hours

 - Folks can place a phone order for pick-up at Happy Hollow’s Administrative desk by calling Mary at 408-794-6416 (cash and checks only made out to Happy Hollow Foundation, Monday thru Friday only).